jk-gan/redux-flipper/README.md

 let reduxDebugger = createDebugger({ stateWhitelist: ['user'] });
 ```

+If you app has very big state tree it is also good idea to whitelist certain keys from Redux state otherwise Flipper can be very slow.

 ### Resolve cyclic reference

 Redux Debugger does not support cyclic reference objects by default as resolving it makes application slow.
 This feature can be enabled by passing `{ resolveCyclic: true }` into `createDebugger`.